JOLJOL1997/ada-template-website/README.md

 ![Average Rating per Year (BeerAdvocate Dataset)](assets/img/Average%20Rating%20per%20Year%20BeerAdvocate%20dataset%20.png)

 **Observation**:
-The chart shows a spike in ratings around 2000 (>4.0), followed by a sharp decline, and a steady upward trend after 2005.
+A spike in 2000 (rating > 4.0) is followed by a sharp decline, with steady growth post-2005.

 **Analysis**:
-- **Sharp Spike**: The unusually high rating in 2000 may reflect a small sample size or generous early users.
+- **Spike in 2000**: Early adopters may have rated generously, or the sample size was small.
-- **Decline and Recovery**: Ratings drop as more beers are rated but recover post-2005, reflecting better beer quality.
+- **Recovery**: Ratings post-2005 reflect better beer quality and consumer preferences.
-- **Comparison**: The BeerAdvocate dataset exhibits more fluctuations than the Ratebeer dataset.
+- **Comparison**: BeerAdvocate data exhibits more fluctuations than Ratebeer.

 ---